measurement-factory/EggTimer/README.md

    * If an _optional_ check has failed, but all _required_ ones have passed, GitHub will show "Some checks were not successful" message:
   ![](./docs/images/required_passed.png)
+  Note that GitHub displays the same message in a more general case, when some of checks (not necessarily required ones) have failed.
+  It is easy to distinguish these two cases, expanding the check list with "show all checks" link.
 * The PR is approved for merging (see below for voting rules).
 * The PR has a valid PR title and PR description (see below about writing PR descriptions).